brian-petersen/notes/paul-graham-essays.md

 * What Doesn't Seem Like Work? (http://www.paulgraham.com/work.html)
 * Don't Talk to Corp Dev (http://www.paulgraham.com/corpdev.html)
 * Let the Other 95% of Great Programmers In (http://www.paulgraham.com/95.html)
-* How to Be an Expert in a Changing World (http://www.paulgraham.com/ecw.html)
 * How You Know (http://www.paulgraham.com/know.html)
 * The Fatal Pinch (http://www.paulgraham.com/pinch.html)
 * Mean People Fail (http://www.paulgraham.com/mean.html)